BitAndBlack/typorules/docs/rules.md

 #### Description

-Add a non breaking space between before a exclamation mark to disallow separating it from the word before.
+Add a non-breaking space between before a exclamation mark to disallow separating it from the word before.

 #### Transformation example